solidified-security/solidified-security.github.io/README.md

 <img src="logo.png" width="400" style="{ margin: '20px' }" />

-# Solidified - Web3 Security

-## Raising the Bar for the Industry
+# Raising the Bar for the Industry

 Proper security doesn’t stop at the audit report.
 We will fix your code, but our mission is to contribute to a better industry.
-Read our manifesto.
+[Read our manifesto](#cybersecurity-of-a-new-era---a-manifesto).

-### Work with the Elite
+## Work with the Elite

-We bring in the **top contest winners**, researchers, and engineers — people whose names are recognized in the industry.
+We bring in the top contest winners, researchers, and engineers — people whose names are recognized in the industry.

-### Skin in the Game
+## Skin in the Game

-We sell **time and incentives**.

-No matter which firm you engage, what counts is incentivizing the right people in an environment that enables them to focus on the job.

 After more than a decade in cybersecurity working with OGs like the Ethereum Foundation, Arbitrum, and many projects on Solana, we’ve learned one thing:

-**Even the best need the right incentives**.
-Our auditors compete with each other in our blinded process, so it’s very obvious if they don’t match the highest expectations. **If critical issues are missed, a significant portion of our fee is returned**, which would have otherwise gone to the auditor as a performance bonus.
+Even the best need the right incentives.
+Our auditors compete with each other in our blinded process, so it’s very obvious if they don’t match the highest expectations.
+If critical issues are missed, a significant portion of our fee is returned, which would have otherwise gone to the auditor as a performance bonus.

-### Tailor made
+## Tailor made

 We tailor every step of our process to your needs.
 Attackers often target the weakest links - our audits include workshops about security strategy and threat modeling to strengthen your whole security posture.

 [Schedule a discovery call with our leadership team](https://calendar.app.google/izspPU2TbZRBgTZ77).

-### Full scope
+## Full scope

 For teams that want the most, we offer a **Virtual Chief Security Officer (vCISO)**.